Randomization-Based Inference for Average Treatment Effects in Inexactly Matched Observational Studies: Our Proposed Approach: Randomization-Based Inference via Inverse Post-Matching Probability Weighting

 In practice, we rarely expect covariates to be exactly matched between the treated and control units, i.e., $\mathbf{x}_{ij}= \mathbf{x}_{ij^{\prime}}$ may not hold in practice.
-However, as summarized in Table~\ref{tab: contribution}, the existing randomization-based inference methods require assuming either exact matching or Fisher's sharp null (e.g., the constant treatment effect model and its parametric extensions).
-Especially, there are no randomization-based inference methods that explicitly address the inexact matching issue when studying the sample average treatment effect $\lambda$ (i.e., Neyman's weak null).
-To fill this important gap, we propose a randomization-based inference method for inferring the sample average treatment effect $\lambda$ in inexactly matched observational studies.
+Actually, previous work \citep{savje2022inconsistency, guo2023statistical} has shown that such post-matching covariate discrepancies can substantially bias downstream randomization-based inference, even when the sample size goes to infinity.
+To address this issue, we propose a randomization-based inference method for inferring the sample average treatment effect $\lambda$ in inexactly matched observational studies.
 Our approach consists of two components.
 First, we propose a new randomization-based estimator, called the inverse post-matching probability weighting (IPPW) estimator, to correct for bias due to inexact matching by re-weighting the \textit{post-matching} difference-in-means estimator according to discrepancies of \textit{post-matching} treatment assignment probabilities.
-Second, we derive a new variance estimator for the proposed IPPW estimator, which is the first randomization-based and model-free variance estimator that is (asymptotically) valid under inexact matching (see Remark~\ref{rem: novelty}).
+Second, we derive a new variance estimator for the proposed IPPW estimator, which is the first randomization-based and model-free variance estimator that is (asymptotically) valid under inexact matching.
+In Section~\ref{sec: oracle}, we derive the IPPW estimator and its variance estimator under oracle propensity scores, which serves as an intermediate step toward deriving the IPPW estimator and its variance estimator with estimated propensity scores in Section~\ref{sec: M-estimation}.

-\begin{remark} The IPPW estimator was originally proposed in \citet{zhu2023bias}, a preliminary and earlier version of the current manuscript, which focused on estimation instead of inference.
-In Appendix A.1 of \citet{pimentel2024covariate}, Pimentel \& Huang derived the variance estimator for the IPPW estimator under the \textit{constant treatment effect model}.
-Therefore, the inference methods proposed in \citet{pimentel2024covariate} focus on the constant treatment effect model and its extensions (i.e., Fisher's sharp null) and cannot be applied to study the sample average treatment effect (i.e., Neyman's weak null).
-This motivated us to derive new inference methods based on the IPPW estimator in this newest version of our manuscript. \end{remark}